Olencki-Development/ts-easy-jwt-auth/docs/EasyJWTAuth.md

   * `secrets` - The secrets object contains a few required keys that dictate the JWT secrets.
     * `accessToken` - The secret used for signing the access token.
     * `refreshToken` - The secret used for signing the refresh token.
+    * `passwordResetToken` - The secret used for signing the password reset token.
   * `accessTokenExpiresInMinutes` - An optional parameter that indicates number of minutes that an access token will be valid for.
 (Default 90)
+  * `passwordResetTokenExpiresInMinutes` - An optional parameter that indicates number of minutes that a password reset token will be valid for.
+(Default 10)

 ### Methods